Can a Night Guard Hurt Your Teeth?

 Night guards are small trays that you place on your teeth as you sleep.
 These trays provide a protective barrier to prevent damage from occurring to your teeth.
 When you wear night guards, they should not cause any pain.
 When you first begin wearing the device, you may notice it in your mouth.
 However, after some time, you should barely notice it at all.

-If you do experience pain or your mouth is hurting after wearing a night guard, it is a sign that your night guard is not fitted properly in your mouth.
+If you do experience pain or your mouth is hurting after wearing a night guard, it is a sign that your night guard for teeth is not fitted properly in your mouth.
 The device may be too large or too small and is not providing the adequate protection that you desire and need.
 In this situation, it is best to visit a TMJ clinic to be properly fitted for your night guard.

 Types of Night Guards Available